'One Child Nation' Documentary Explores The Dark Side Of Chinese Policy

 On why Wang's mother still defends the one-child policy

 At first, it didn't make any sense, and I was very, very surprised.
 And even to today, my mom had seen the finished film, and she still believed that the policy was necessary.
 Looking back, I just understood how powerful the propaganda was.
-It shaped peoples mind[s], especially people who lived their entire life in China and were never encouraged to think, to question, to reflect.
+It shaped people's mind[s], especially people who lived their entire life in China and were never encouraged to think, to question, to reflect.

 The narrative about the one-child policy, the dominant one, is: It contributed to the economy — otherwise the entire China would starve to death.
 And people buy into that narrative, even though, for people who understood Chinese history, they know that the starvation was caused by the Great Leap Forward — which is a man-made disaster.